jasjotp/gpt-from-scratch/README.md

-# GPT From Scratch on Jensen Huang Transcripts
+# Transformer From Scratch Based on “Attention Is All You Need”

 This project is a small GPT-like decoder-only transformer built from scratch for learning purposes.
 It follows the ideas from Andrej Karpathy’s video **["Let’s build GPT: from scratch, in code, spelled out"](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3886s)**.